digitalsleuth/WIN-FOR/README.md

 The installer is a graphical interface to click and choose which items you want, and to enter the settings you need

 Check out the [Releases](https://github.com/digitalsleuth/WIN-FOR/releases) section for the most up-to-date installers.
+The "lite" version does not include the .NET 8 runtime, the "non-lite" version has the .NET 8 runtime built in.

 ## Win-FOR Customizer